Peripheral tolerance: Peripheral deletion

+Before release into the periphery, T cells are subjected to thymic deletion if they prove to have the capacity to react with self.
+Peripheral deletion is the disposal of potential self-reactive T cells that escaped thymic deletion.

-After T cell response to co-stimulation-deficient antigen, a minor population of T cells develop anergy and a large proportion of T cells are rapidly lost by apoptosis.
+After T cell response to co-stimulation–deficient antigen, a minor population of T cells develop anergy and a large proportion of T cells are rapidly lost by apoptosis.
 This cell death can be mediated by intrinsic pro-apoptotic family member BIM.
 The balance between proapoptotic BIM and the antiapoptotic mediator BCL-2 determine the eventual fate of the tolerized T cell.
 There are also extrinsic mechanisms of deletion mediated by the cytotoxic activity of Fas/FasL or TRAIL/TRAILR interaction.
+Cell death can be mediated by intrinsic of extrinsic methods as mentioned.
+In most instances, there is an upregulation of death markers or the presence of Bcl-2 proteins, which are essential proteins in facilitating programmed cell death.

 Immunoprivileged organs

-Potentially self-reactive T-cells are not activated at immunoprivileged sites, where antigens are expressed in non-surveillanced areas.
-This can occur in the testes, for instance.
-Anatomical barriers can separate the lymphocytes from the antigen, an example is the central nervous system (the blood-brain-barrier).
-Naive T-cells are not present in high numbers in peripheral tissue but stay mainly in the circulation and lymphoid tissue.

-Some antigens are at a too low concentration to cause an immune response – a subthreshold stimulation will lead to apoptosis of a T cell.

-These sites include the anterior chamber of the eye, the testes, the placenta and the fetus, and the central nervous system.
+Immunoprivileged organs evolved mechanisms in which specialized tissue cells and immune cells can mount an appropriate response without disturbing the specialized tissue.
+Immunopathogenic disturbances are not present in a variety of specialized organs such as the eyes, reproductive organs, and the central nervous system.
 These areas are protected by several mechanisms:

-Fas-ligand expression binds Fas on lymphocytes inducing apoptosis, anti-inflammatory cytokines (including TGF-beta and interleukin 10) and blood-tissue-barrier with tight junctions between endothelial cells.
+Fas-ligand expression binds, Fas on lymphocytes inducing apoptosis, anti-inflammatory cytokines (including TGF-beta and interleukin 10) and blood-tissue barrier with tight junctions between endothelial cells.

-In the placenta IDO breaks down tryptophan, creating a "tryptophan desert" micro environment which inhibits lymphocyte proliferation.

 Split tolerance

-Since many pathways of immunity are interdependent, they do not all need to be tolerised.
-For example, tolerised T cells will not activate autoreactive B cells.
+Split tolerance describes how some antigens can trigger an immune response in one aspect of the immune system and the same antigen could not trigger a response in another set of immune cells.
+Since many pathways of immunity are interdependent, they do not all need to be tolerized.
+For example, tolerized T cells will not activate auto-reactive B cells.
 Without this help from CD4 T cells, the B cells will not be activated.